GZ-Li/MVP-Bench/Readme.md

 ## MVP-Bench

-The benchmark is located in the data folder. 'all_question.json' file contains all the visual questions, while `mcq_questions' contain all the multiple-choice questions under Circular Strategy within MVP-Bench.
+The benchmark is located in the data folder. `all_question.json` file contains all the visual questions, while `mcq_questions` contain all the multiple-choice questions under Circular Strategy within MVP-Bench.

-As for images, the folder 'data/Cross_Images' contains all the images for single-image tasks, while the folder 'data/Single_Images' contains images for cross-image tasks.
+As for images, the folder `data/Cross_Images` contains all the images for single-image tasks, while the folder `data/Single_Images` contains images for cross-image tasks.

 ## Evaluation